christophjanietz/christophjanietz.github.io/index.markdown

 I am a PhD candidate at the [Department of Sociology](https://www.uva.nl/en/about-the-uva/organisation/faculties/faculty-of-social-and-behavioural-sciences/disciplines/sociology/sociology.html){:target="_blank"} of [University of Amsterdam](https://www.uva.nl/en){:target="_blank"} .

 I am mostly interested in issues related to social stratification.
-In my thesis project, I do research on wage inequality in the Netherlands using linked employer-employee data from the Dutch tax registries.
+In my thesis project, I research wage inequality in the Netherlands using linked employer-employee population data from the Dutch tax registries.

 If you are interested in my research, feel free to reach out via [email](mailto:c.janietz@uva.nl).